Welcome to the Green Mini-Grid Help Desk

 Energy 4 Impact is a UK-registered non-profit organization which seeks to reduce poverty through accelerated access to energy.
-Our exclusive focus is on supporting off-grid energy businesses.
-Supported by a head office in London, about 80 of Energy 4 Impact’s 90 staff are based in sub-Saharan Africa, including Kenya, Tanzania, Uganda, Rwanda and Senegal.
+We focus exclusively on off-grid energy businesses, including mini-grids.
+Supported by a head office in London, most of Energy 4 Impact’s staff are based in our offices in Africa, including Kenya, Tanzania, Uganda, Rwanda and Senegal.

 We deliver results.
-In the last five years, the growth of the 3000 businesses we supported resulted in 14.6 million people gaining better access to energy, over 9,000 jobs, and 12.2 million tonnes of CO2 abated.
-In the same time, the capital raised by those businesses during our support amounted to $90 million.
+We have supported the growth of 4000 businesses, resulting in 16.5 million people gaining better access to energy, 10,000 jobs, and 12.5 million tonnes of CO2 being abated.
+The capital raised by those businesses with our support amounted to $132 million.